Jump to content

 1. Responsible party

-The data controller within the meaning of Article 13 (1) a DSGVO is the Gesellschaft für Freiheitsrechte e.V., Boyenstraße 41, 10115 Berlin, Germany, reachable by phone at 030-549 08 10 0, by e-mail at info@freiheitsrechte.org, PGP/GPG Key ID FA2C23A8 (Download).
-The GFF is represented by its Board of Directors: Dr. Ulf Buermeyer, LL.M.
-(Columbia), Dr. Boris Burghardt, Prof. Dr. Nora Markard.
+The data controller within the meaning of Article 13 (1) a GDPR is the Gesellschaft für Freiheitsrechte e.V., Boyenstraße 41, 10115 Berlin, Germany, reachable by phone at 030-549 08 10 0, by e-mail at info@freiheitsrechte.org, PGP/GPG Key ID FA2C23A8 ( Download).
+The GFF is represented by its Board of Directors: Prof. Dr. Boris Burghardt, Prof. Dr. Nora Markard, Dr. John Philipp Thurn, Prof. Dr. Dana-Sophia Valentiner, Felix Reda, Prof. Dr. Leonie Steinl, LL.M.
+(Columbia).

 2. Data protection officer

-The data protection officer of GFF is David Werdermann, c/o Gesellschaft für Freiheitsrechte e.V., Boyenstraße 41, 10115 Berlin, Germany, who can be contacted by e-mail at datenschutz@freiheitsrechte.org, PGP/GPG Key ID CD68E0EB (Download).
+The GFF's data protection officer is David Werdermann, c/o Gesellschaft für Freiheitsrechte e.V., Boyenstraße 41, 10115 Berlin, Germany, who can be contacted by e-mail at datenschutz@freiheitsrechte.org, PGP/GPG Key ID CD68E0EB ( Download).

 The GFF processes the following personal data:

-• For (supporting) member administration: name, first name, address, e-mail address of the (supporting) members.
+• For (supporting) membership administration: name, first name, address, e-mail address of the (supporting) members, if applicable, bank account information, including the IBAN and BIC of the (supporting) members, as well as payment receipts.
 The legal basis for this is Art.
 6 para.
-1 sentence 1 lit. b DSGVO.
-The GFF deletes the data ten years after termination of the association or sponsoring membership.
+1 sentence 1 lit. b GDPR.
+The GFF deletes the data ten years after the completion of the last transaction related to association membership or supporting membership.
+Individual payment records are deleted after ten years.
+For more information, see Donations & Supporting Membership.

-• For donation management: name, first name, address, email address, if applicable bank details incl.
+• For donation management: name, first name, address, email address, if applicable, bank details incl.
 IBAN and BIC of the donors.
 The legal basis for this is Art.
 6 para.
-1 sentence 1 lit. b DSGVO.
-The GFF deletes the data ten years after the last transaction.
+1 sentence 1 lit. b GDPR.
+The GFF deletes the data ten years after completion of the last transaction.
+For more information, see Donations & Supporting Membership.

-• To advertise the GFF's work and donations by e-mail or mail: Surname, first name, address and, if applicable, e-mail address of the donors, unless the respective donors have objected to this (see Section 7 para.
+• To advertise the GFF's work and donations by e-mail or mail: Surname, first name, address and, if applicable, e-mail address of the donors and supporting members, unless the respective donors or supporting members have objected to this (see Section 7 para.
 3 no. 3 UWG).
 The legal basis for this is Art.
 6 para.
 1 sentence 1 lit. f GDPR.
-GFF deletes the data ten years after the last transaction.
+The GFF deletes the data ten years after the last transaction.

 • For applications: Surname, first name, address and all other data of the applicants submitted with the application and arising in the course of the application process.
 The legal basis for this is § 26 BDSG.
 The GFF deletes the data at the latest six months after completion of the application process, but in the case of employment only six months after the end of the employment.
 Personnel records and references are deleted within ten years after the end of employment in the case of employment.
 In order to document the diversity of the applications received, the GFF keeps an anonymized version of the applicant information in both cases.